-“The Birch Tree (Beriozka)” is a very old traditional Russian Folk Song.
-The Russian name is usually written as “Beriozka”, “Berezka” or “Beroza” and in English the song is sometimes called “In The Field Stood a Birch Tree”.
+“The Birch Tree (Beriozka)” is a very old traditional Folk Song.
+The original name is usually written as “Beriozka”, “Berezka” or “Beroza” and in English the song is sometimes called “In The Field Stood a Birch Tree”.

 The classical composer Tchaikovsky included this popular tune in the last movement of his Symphony No. 4 in F minor, Op.
 36, written in 1877 -1878, and the film composer Dario Marianelli used the song in his music for the film “Anna Karenina”.

 Glockenspiel / Xylophone Tutorial Video